 The first day is fairly relaxed.
 We pick up the motorcycles, become comfortable riding them, get to know each other, and (most importantly) become acclimatized.
 Remember, you’re now a mile above sea level, and tomorrow we’re going even higher.

-Day 2 – Ride Louisville to Estes Park, Colorado
+Day 2 – Ride Louisville to Estes Park, South Dakota and Wyoming

 The visuals on this ride are going to be nothing short of breathtaking.
 Today we will head north traveling through Central City known as “Richest Square Mile on Earth” for the GOLD to pick up the Peak to Peak Highway.

-We’ll be having lunch in Nederland, Colorado home of the Frozen Dead Guy Days.
+We’ll be having lunch in Nederland, South Dakota and Wyoming home of the Frozen Dead Guy Days.
 You’ll want to look this one up.
 A few more twisties and 14er’s and the two lanes will take us to Estes Park, right on the edge of the Rocky Mountain National Park.

 Highest Elevation today: 9,300 feet (2834 m) Approx 108 miles / 173 km.